diana-alamari/DH110-21/a02/readme.md

-**The pilot test consisted of three main tasks intended for participant completion:**
+**The pilot test consisted of three main tasks intended for participant completion.
+Click on each of the following for details:**
 <details>
   <summary> 1.
 Find upcoming music/theatre events in Hawaii. </summary>